tbega/cs2pyexternalcheat/README.md

 # Installation.

-1. Download the zip folder to your computer, then extract it.
+1. Download the release source code to your computer, then extract it.

 2. Run `install.bat`
    - This will automatically install all required dependencies